rubenvereecken/dotfiles/README.md

 - `curl -L https://raw.githubusercontent.com/pyenv/pyenv-installer/master/bin/pyenv-installer | bash`

+### Ipython

+If `ipython` is installed,
+`ipython_config.py` will be linked into the default profile.
+It contains configuration such as autoreload and library imports.

 ## Gnome Terminal

 Use the `gogh.sh` script inside _Gogh_ to install any of a wide range of themes.